 Pre-judgment executions may also be filed.

 For any procedural questions regarding the filing of documents, please call (614) 645-7220 and use prompt #1.
-You may also visit the information desk in the Civil Division.
+You may also visit the Self Help Resource Center.

-Hearings in the Franklin County Municipal Court are set by the Assignment Office for all cases assigned to a judge and all Bureau of Motor Vehicle appeals.
-The Small Claims Division of Court Administration schedules hearings before the magistrates.
-Most other hearings are set by the Clerk 's Office.
+Hearings in the Franklin County Municipal Court are scheduled by the Assignment Office on all cases assigned to a judge in either the General or the Environmental Division and Small Claims cases which are assigned to a magistrate.
+All other hearings, for example, Limited Driving Privilege Petitions, Debtor Examinations, Garnishment Hearings, and Evictions Hearings, are scheduled by the Clerk's Office.
 The following matters are set automatically for hearing:

 Fees for the Civil Department of the Franklin County Municipal Court are established by Local Rule 13, Schedule 9.
-The Civil Division of the Clerk of Court's Office has a combined cost sheet for civil and Small Claims cases, located here.
-The Local Court rules have all costs and fees established by the Municipal Court Judges while the Civil Cost sheet has the aggregate costs for filing Civil and Small Claims Cases.
+The Civil Division of the Clerk of Court's Office has a combined cost sheet for Civil cases, located here.
+The Local Court rules have all costs and fees established by the Municipal Court Judges while the Civil Cost sheet has the aggregate costs for filing Civil cases.